orientechnologies/orientdb-labs/Studio-Server-Management.md

 ![Metrics-Hook](images/studio-server-management-metrics-hook.png)

 ## Databases
-Lists all databases created and present on the server.
+Lists all databases created on the server.
 It is possible make a backup using the specific option.

 ![Databases](images/studio-server-management-databases.png)